-The scale of the map is calculated based on how much land is currently covered by your 4- by 6-inch mapboard.
+The Level of Detail is calculated based on how much land is currently covered by your 4- by 6-inch mapboard.

 9. Click OK.

 10. Hover over the mapboard.
-Three buttons appear.
-Use them to move and resize the mapboard until it is positioned nicely over Rockland’s downtown.
+The Move button appears.
+Use it and the handles on the edge of the mapboard to reposition and resize the mapboard until it is placed nicely over Rockland’s downtown.